Ingrater/Spacecraft/README.md

 Setup
 -----

- * This project currently only works with dmd 2.058
+ * This project currently only works with dmd 2.058 on windows
  * You will also need my versions of druntime, phobos and thBase
  * Copy the sc.ini from thBase into your dmd2\windows\bin folder.
 Make a backup copy of the old one, it will break compiling other D projects.
  * Download the data package from the download section and unzip into the Spacecraft\game\data directory
+ * Make sure to install OpenAL

 The folder structure should look as follows: